Is Credit Repair Really Legal?

 Is Credit Repair Legal?

-Yes, credit repair is legal regardless of your financial situation.
-An important piece of legislation, called the Fair Credit Reporting Act (FCRA), defines the laws regarding credit history for consumers to protect them.
+Yes, employing the services of a credit repair company is legal regardless of your financial situation.
+An important piece of legislation, called the Fair Credit Reporting Act, defines the laws regarding credit history for consumers to protect them.

-What Does The Fair Credit Reporting Act Mean For My Rights As A Consumer?
+What Does The Fair Credit Reporting Act (FCRA) Mean For My Rights As A Consumer?

 This act allows you to receive a free copy of your credit report once a year at www.annualcreditreport.com.
 In some states, you are eligible to receive more than one copy of your credit report every year.